Don’t Wait: The Risks of Putting Off Your SOC 2 Audit

 Of course, a SOC 2 report does not itself ensure security or assure ongoing compliance.
 But the controls required to pass an audit—when properly implemented and continuously used—greatly reduce risk to the organization.
 Each of these controls individually won’t fully protect your company, but, in combination, these elements create a much stronger shield against hackers and other threats (including insider threats from employees, trusted vendors, and others).

-It’s also important to point out the value of having security controls audited by a certified, independent firm who specializes in cybersecurity assessments.
+It’s also important to point out the value of having security controls audited by a certified, independent firm that specializes in cybersecurity assessments.
 When internal security teams—or cybersecurity vendors/providers like a managed security service provider (MSSP)—grade their own security controls, there is an inherent bias.
 Implementation teams have inside knowledge that external, third-party auditing firms don’t.
 It’s possible for these teams to make assumptions or miss problems because of this knowledge—an independent firm avoids this natural conflict of interest and gives you (and your customers) confidence that the validation process is unbiased.

 SOC 2: A Business and Security Advantage